 Jim Naughton, communications adviser to Episcopal bishops in the United States, said Welby's African experience would stand him well in relations with the Global South churches.

-Two important African provinces, Nigeria and Kenya, have said they will campaign to have the Archbishop of Canterbury pushed aside as head of the Communion in favor of a leader elected by the group's 38 member churches.
+Two important African provinces, Nigeria and Kenya, have said they will campaign to have the Archbishop of Canterbury pushed aside as head of the Communion in favour of a leader elected by the group's 38 member churches.